dotnet/designs/accepted/2020/platform-checks/platform-checks.md

 numbers.

-For diagnostic (1) we should also offer a fixer that allows it to be marked as platform specific by applying `AddedInOSPlatformAttribute`.
+For diagnostic (1) we should also offer a fixer that allows it to be marked as platform specific by applying `AddedInOSPlatformVersionAttribute`.
 If the attribute is already applied, it should offer to change the platform and version.

 ## Q & A